 How to take care of twins alone

-I was pretty lucky: Both my family and my in-laws live in the same city, so we had plenty help during those early weeks and months.
-But SSBE reader Heather emailed me about what to do in the opposite situation.
+I was pretty lucky: Both my family and in-laws live in the same city, so we had plenty of help during those early weeks and months.
+But fellow twin mom Heather emailed me about what to do in the opposite situation.
 She wrote:

 “My biggest concern is not having much help.
 Everything I read talks about all these other people (mom, sister, aunt, grandmother) that helped so much, but I don’t have the extended family that can help everyday like that.
 My fiancé will be going back to work after one week of their birth, and he works 12 hour shifts.”

-I wanted to give Heather the right kind of advice she needed, so I turned to other twin parents who knew what it felt like to care for twins alone.
+While I knew the challenges of caring for twins alone, I didn’t experience it so soon after giving birth.
+I wanted to give Heather the right kind of advice she needed, so I turned to other twin parents who knew what it felt like to care for twins alone from the start.
 And this is what they said:

-While you may not have family and friends in the area, you can begin to nurture relationships with others nearby who can likely help.
-A multiples group is one example.
-They include other expecting moms or those further along who can offer advice, moral support and even used gear and help when you need it.
+While you may not have family and friends in the area, you can begin to nurture relationships with others nearby who can help like a multiples group.
+You’ll meet other expecting moms or those further along who can offer advice, moral support, and even hand-me-down gear and help when you need it.

-If you don’t have a multiples group, see if you can find a regular moms group to join.
+If you don’t have a multiples group nearby, find a regular moms group to join.
 While they don’t know what it’s like to carry or care for twins, they can be a great source of friendship and resources.

-And see if your moms group can rotate bringing meals to anyone who has just given birth (they’re called “meal trains”).
+And see if your moms group can rotate bringing meals to anyone who has given birth (called “meal trains”).
 You’d create an ongoing list and take turns preparing meals so new moms always have something to eat during those hectic early weeks.

 Another option is to befriend other parents with babies or about to deliver babies the same age as your twins in childbirth classes.
 Even if they’re not twin parents, they can provide immense support and friendship throughout the years.

 See if your family members can come and stay for an extended period of time.
 Even if your family and friends don’t live nearby, you might have family elsewhere who can stay for a while.
-This can be your parents, grandparents, friends, siblings and anyone who’d like to visit with the intent of helping you out.
+This can be your parents, grandparents, friends, siblings and anyone who’d like to visit longer than usual.

-Extended visitors are actually more useful than weekend visitors because they’ll come to know your twins and your routine.
+Extended visitors are more helpful than weekend visitors because they’ll come to know your twins and your routine.
 You won’t have to explain where to find diapers or which twin likes the pacifier.
 Your live-in family or friend will know it almost as well as you do.

 4. Regularly call your family and friends

 For those you feel comfortable with, ask if you can call them at any hour of the day.
 Sometimes you have a question about getting your baby to sleep at 2am, or are about to break down and cry at dinner time.
-Not all people may be available at any hour, but it’s good to know you have that just in case.
+Not all people may be available at any hour, but it’s good to know they’re available for you.

 5. Prepare freezer food now

-Many twin moms who’ve had to go at it alone said that getting something to eat was one of the most time-consuming tasks they had.
-Not to mention expensive, if the only other route is to eat take out or delivery meals.
+Many twin moms who’ve had to go at it alone said that getting something to eat was one of the most time-consuming task they had.
+Not to mention expensive, if the only alternative is to eat take out or delivery meals.

 That’s why they all said preparing freezer food now is a must.
-You’ll always have dinner on hand and won’t have to worry about what to eat for you or your family.
+You’ll always have dinner on hand and won’t have to worry about what to feed yourself or your family.

 Another option to freezer meals are crock pot recipes.
-You’ll still need to go to the grocery to buy ingredients, but you can toss many crock pot recipes together and eat several hours later.
-No need to stand over the stove to make your meals.
+You’ll still need to go to the grocery to buy ingredients, but you can toss many recipes together and know it’ll be ready several hours later.
+No need to stand over the stove to make your meals!

 6. Outsource help

-If you have the budget, hiring a nanny, night nurse, babysitter, a cleaning service or even a mother’s helper can make a huge difference.
-Let’s break those down further:
+If you have the budget, hiring help can make a huge difference.

 A night nurse is like a nanny but comes to your house in the evenings and throughout the night.
 Her job is to care for the twins so you can get as much sleep and rest as possible.
 Even if you still need to wake up to nurse, she can help burp and hold the babies and soothe them when they’re fussy.